tipsi/tipsi-stripe/website/docs-md/paymentIntents.md

 ### ... with automatic confirmation
 In this flow, follow these steps:
-  * Obtain a PaymentMethod (either one saved to the customer or a new one as described in the [Creating a PaymentMethod](#creating-a-paymentmethod) section.),
+  * Obtain a PaymentMethod (either one saved to the customer or a new one as described in the [Creating a PaymentMethod](#creating-a-paymentmethod) section).
   * Create a PaymentIntent on the backend, with the provided PaymentMethod and the amount.
-    * set `confirmation_method=automatic` when creating the intent (or omit it, since it is the default)
+    * set `confirmation_method=automatic` when creating the intent (or omit it, since it is the default).
     * do **not** specify `off_session=true`, since these are steps for creating an on-session payment (a payment where the user is present).
   * Call `await stripe.confirmPaymentIntent({ ... })`, passing in the client_secret.
     If an authentication is needed then an activity will be launched where the user can then authenticate the payment.